umd-cmsc423/f2025/materials.md

 ## Course  Schedule

-The following is a planned schedule of the material we will cover in the course, as well as when we will cover it.
+The following is a _planned_ schedule of the material we will cover in the course, as well as when we will cover it.
 The mapping between content and dates below _is subject to change_ depending on how quickly we move.
 The current schedule is  optimistic, and I would like to cover all of this material.
 However, it's much more important that the class understand the material we cover than that we get to all of the topics I'd like to discuss.
 Thus, the time we spend on certain topics and the precise list of topics we cover is subject to change throughout the semester depending on our pace.

-** NOTE ** : This is an outdated schedule, not yet adapted for Fall 2025 yet.

-- Week of Aug 26.
+- Week of Sept 1.
   - Course introduction, logistics & goals
   - Overview of bioinformatics, basic biology & biotechnology

-- Week of Sept 2.
+- Week of Sept 8.
   - Exact string matching
   - KMP & Z algorithms

-- Week of Sept 9.
+- Week of Sept 15.
   - Exact string matching continued (semi-numeric matching)

-- Week of Sept 16.
+- Week of Sept 22.
   - Text indexing for rapid search (overview & Suffix Trie)
   - Suffix Arrays

-- Week of Sept 23.
+- Week of Sept 29.
   - BWT and FM-index
   - more BWT and FM-index

-- Week of Sept 30.
+- Week of Oct 6.
   - Midterm 1 (in class)
   - Sequence alignment & dynamic programming

-- Week of Oct 7.
+- Week of Oct 13.
+  - No class Oct.
+14th; Fall break
   - Sequence alignment continued (local and semi-local variants)

+- Week of Oct 20.
+  - Guest lecture Oct 21st (Rob attending CZI Open Science meeting)
   - Sequence alignment continued, linear space & bounded edit distance

-- Week of Oct 14.
+- Week of Oct 27.
   - Seeding / chaining and read alignment

-- Week of Oct 21.
   - Spliced alignment & RNA sequencing

+- Week of Nov 3.
   - Estimating transcript expression

-- Week of Oct 28.
   - More estimation of transcript expression

-- Week of Nov 4.
+- Week of Nov 10.
   - Midterm 2 (in class, Nov 7)

-- Week of Nov 11.
+- Week of Nov 17.
   - Genome sequencing and assembly
   - The de Bruijn graph and compacted de Bruijn graph

-- Week of Nov 18.
+- Week of Nov 24.
   - Other uses of the de Bruijn graph

-- Week of Nov 25.
+  - Nov.
+27-th Thanksgiving; no class

+- Dec 1.
   - Phylogenomics parsimony / maximum likelihood

-- Dec 2.
+- Dec 8.
   - Current problems & research topics in computational biology

-- Dec 9.
   - Wrap-up/review last day of class

+- Dec 15.
+  - Final exam on **Monday** Dec.
+15th, 10:30 - 12:30, in the normal class room.
 ## Course Policies

 **Coursework and grading**: The coursework will consist of a number of different programming projects, a midterm exam and a final exam.
 The breakdown of weights for these different assignments will be as follows: